openc/turbot-client/README.md

     Email: email@example.com
     Password (typing will be hidden):

-## Development

-If you're working on the CLI and you can smoke-test your changes:

-    bundle exec turbot

-If you need to do this from a different folder, try:

-    alias tb="ReleasingBENV_GEMSETS=.gems TURBOT_HOST=http://localhost:3000 RBENV_VERSION=[version] BUNDLE_GEMFILE=/path/to/turbot-client/Gemfile bundle exec turbot"

 ## Releasing a new version

 Bump the version in `lib/turbot/version.rb` according to the [Semantic Versioning](http://semver.org/) convention, then: